-Surrounded by translucent turquoise waters, miles of pristine coastlines, lush green national parks, and rolling hills filled with lemon trees and olive groves, it is a wonder that Calabria has escaped the eyes of most tourists until now.
+This region is surrounded by translucent turquoise waters, miles of pristine coastlines, lush green national parks, and rolling hills filled with lemon trees and olive groves.
+It is a wonder that Reggio Calabria has escaped the eyes of tourists for so long.

 Days Eight and Nine:

 From Reggio Calabria, follow the boot of Italy around to the beautiful baroque city of Lecce.
-A lot of the appeal of exploring Lecce is simply taking the time to get lost among its narrow streets and passageways, stumbling across secret piazzas laden with graffiti, and people watching while enjoying an aperitivo with the locals.
+A lot of the appeal of exploring Lecce is simply taking the time to get lost among its narrow streets and passageways.

-Amid your wanderings, look out for the crumbling remnants of the Roman amphitheatre in Piazza Sant Oronzo, the scenic Piazza del Duomo, and the extravagant baroque church of the Basilica di Santa Croce.
+Amid your wanderings, there are several historic buildings to look out for.
+Notably, the crumbling remnants of the Roman amphitheatre in Piazza Sant Oronzo, the scenic Piazza del Duomo, and the extravagant baroque church of the Basilica di Santa Croce.

 Days Ten to Thirteen:

-Spend a day in Gallipoli, getting lost among its serpentine-like network of streets, admire the gorgeous architecture of the dreamy whitewashed city of Ostuni, and spend a day in Alberobello – one of the prettiest towns in all of Italy, home to unique houses that look like little seashells.
+Spend a day in Gallipoli, getting lost among its serpentine-like network of streets.
+Admire the gorgeous architecture of the dreamy whitewashed city of Ostuni, and spend a day in Alberobello.
+The latter is one of the prettiest towns in all of Italy, home to unique houses that look like little seashells.

 As you wrap up your Southern Italy itinerary, you have a number of options in terms of getting a flight out of the country, depending on where you are headed to next.
-The airport at Brindisi/Salento offers limited flight routes but may be convenient if travelling onwards to another destination in Europe.
-Alternatively, drive back to Naples or on to Rome.
+The airport at Brindisi/Salento offers limited flight routes.

 Extending Your Italy Itinerary